avnet-iotconnect/iotc-arduino-mchp-avr-sdk/QUICKSTART.md

   * avr-iot-provision.ino.hex: Provisioning firmware.
 You need to run this firmware once, so that it can configure the board.
   * avr-iot-sample.ino.hex: Sample firmware.
 You need to run this firmware once, so that it can configure the board.
 * Connect the board to your PC using the Micro USB cable.
-* A new virtual drive will appear in your Windows Explored.
+* A new virtual drive will appear in your Windows Explorer.
 * You can drag and drop the appropriate file into the new drive in order to load the firmware for each of the two sections below.

 ## Provisioning

+* Install a serial console application, such as [Tera Term](https://ttssh2.osdn.jp/index.html.en).
 * Load the Provisioning firmware image avr-iot-provision.ino.hex.
-* Once the board boots, you should see an output similar to this:
+* Once the board boots, you should see an output similar to this in the serial console:

 ```
 [INFO] Starting the provisioning sample...